-Year 10 - Students will analyse five of the eight set works required for the Appraising exam.
-In addition, students will study other pieces of music related to these set works, which will act as preparation for analysing unfamiliar music which is required in the exam.
-Students will learn how to answer short questions on this work as well as how to write extended answer comparison essays.
+Year 10 - Students will analyse five of the eight set works required for the Appraising Unit.
+In addition, students will study other pieces of music related to these set works, which will act as preparation for analysing unfamiliar music which is a requirement of the course.
+Students will consider short questions on this work as well as how to write extended answer comparison essays.
 Alongside this, students will have music theory and composition lessons, which will give students the tools to compose in response to given briefs and communicate effectively about how music is functioning.
 Students will understand the assessment criteria for the performing component and have a series of deadlines to complete recordings independently.

-Year 11 - Students will analyse the remaining three of the eight set works required for the Appraising exam.
-In addition, students will study other pieces of music related to these set works, which will act as preparation for analysing unfamiliar music which is required in the exam.
+Year 11 - Students will analyse the remaining three of the eight set works required for the Appraising Unit.
+In addition, students will study other pieces of music related to these set works, which will act as preparation for analysing unfamiliar music which is a requirement of the course.
 They will continue to practice their skills at writing comparison essays between different music.
-Students will learn how to apply the composition skills they learnt in year 10 to the year 11 composition briefs set by the exam board.
+Students will learn how to apply the composition skills they learnt in Year 10 to the Year 11 composition briefs set by the exam board.
 Students will continue to make recordings for the performing component, responding to the feedback that they have been given, and select the recordings they will submit as part of their coursework portfolio.